Trusting too much to others is the ruin of many. - A proverb.

 Pandas have a public image as cute, gentle creatures, but are nonetheless wild animals that can be violent when provoked or startled.

 Parental characters succeed by giving the good examples primarily.

 Loss of Understanding Amounts To Interesting Knowledge -

 "All I know is that I know nothing", said Socrates.
 He knew how to speak, though, and was said to be the wisest man on earth by Apollon's priestess at Delphi.
 There is much trickery around.

-Also, the much later "Prince of Scholastics", the Italian Thomas Aquinas (c.
-1225-74), experienced a deep mystical insight one day in 1273 and declared, "Now all I have written appears in my eyes as of no greater value than straw."
+The much later "Prince of Scholastics", the Italian Thomas Aquinas (c.
+1225–74), experienced a deep mystical insight one day in 1273 and declared, "Now all I have written appears in my eyes as of no greater value than straw."
 He should know a lot, for this Italian Dominican friar, Philosopher, Catholic priest, and Doctor of the Church, this immensely influential philosopher, theologian, and jurist in the tradition of scholasticism, also known as the Doctor Angelicus and the Doctor Communis had read and embraced ideas of Aristotle . . .
 Aquinas influenced Western thought considerably.

 "You call your brother Thomas a dumb ox; let me tell you that one day the whole world will listen to his bellowings."

 Much public schooling tends to breed nerve problems and fatigue, but also massive forgetting.
 A study by Jarand Rystad at NTH (now called the Norwegian University of Science and Technology, NTNU) reveals extensive memory losses among students and researchers.